 After graduation, Adil went to work full-time, while also earning his Ph.D., and eventually established his own small business.
 Working with local developers, Adil helped revitalize abandoned and foreclosed homes and commercial buildings throughout Dayton, reducing crime and lifting property values and hope along the way.

 Adil continued to challenge himself and learn new skills and industries, and co-founded a transportation and logistics company in Dayton, which grew from just two trucks to twenty trucks in just three years – creating 30 local jobs.
 This experience gives Adil unique insight to make sure Dayton capitalizes on its geographical advantage at the intersection of I-70 and I-75.
-Without doubt our region would benefit from having an elected official who is not a career politician but has real skills, experience and education in the biggest sectors of local economy – be it education, transportation and logistics, healthcare and technology.
+Right now Adil is preparing for his Ohio real estate license.
+Without doubt our region would benefit from having an elected official who is not a career politician but has real skills, experience and education in the biggest sectors of local economy – be it education, transportation and logistics, healthcare, technology and real estate.

-Adil entered public service as a member of the Dayton Public Schools (DPS) school board.
+Adil entered public service as a member of the Dayton Board of Education (DPS).
 It was not a politically prestigious job – nor did it pay well.
 At the time, DPS, the second poorest school district in the entire state, had sat at the bottom of state rankings for some 30 years and was on the verge of a state takeover.
 Virtually every department was broken.
 Cash reserves were low.
 Buses were beyond old.
 Roofs were leaking.
 Some students did not have the skills to type or comfortably use a computer.
 Waste, fraud and abuse were commonplace.

 Adil set straight to work restoring trust, accountability, and transparency, and helping take DPS from all too common “F” to an “A” on the state report card, fixing transportation, and making all students better prepared for college or career via his signature one-to-one technology initiative - all of this in just one term on the Board of Education.